steveloughran/fs-api-shim/README.md

 call to gain significant performance improvements.

-The library contains a number of shim classes, which can be instantiated with a supplied instance of a a class available in the Hadoop 3.2.0 APIs.
+The library contains a number of shim classes, which can be instantiated with a supplied instance of a class available in the Hadoop 3.2.0 APIs.

 These classes use reflection to bind to methods not available in the